malteschmitz/gosu-morse/README.md

 ## TODO

-* decoding
-* typing of letters through the keyboard
 * automatic CpM detection
 * swap left and right paddle (and key and tree)
 * Use Gosu.record to speed up tree drawing